 An analysis of the age of team leaders showed that 352 applications (39 per cent) are young people between 21 and 25 years old.
 The lowest number of applications (55) came from people over 36 years of age, or 6 per cent.

 The largest number of applications was submitted by the students and teachers of Tashkent University of Information Technology (38), Westminster International University in Tashkent (27), the Tashkent State Agrarian University (20), The University of Inha in Tashkent (18) and the Tashkent State University of Oriental Studies (18).

 The scope of the project areas was very wide, but the most popular were Trade and Services (67), Tourism and Hospitality (54), Medical, Pharmacological and Biotechnology (47).

 The support programme is a short-term intensive course to train and support development of innovative ideas and startup projects of youth, and is aimed at accelerated testing of the viability of innovative ideas, creation of minimum viable products, testing business models, developing innovative entrepreneurship skills among young people.

-The fifth cycle of the support programme is being implemented within the framework of the joint project of the United Nations Development Programme and the Ministry of Employment and Labour Relations «Promotion of youth employment in Uzbekistan», financed by the Government of the Russian Federation.
+The fifth cycle of the support programme is being implemented with financial support from the Government of the Russian Federation and the Government of Japan within the framework of the joint project of the United Nations Development Programme and the Ministry of Employment and Labour Relations “Promoting Youth Employment in Uzbekistan".

 The program is implemented in cooperation with the Agency for Youth Affairs, «Yoshlar-kelajagimiz» Foundation, Youth Entrepreneurship Support Center of Uzbekistan, Technology Park of software products and information technologies (IT Park) and their territorial departments.